otree-tools/jbef-channels/README.rst

     in `settings.py` configuration for your app.

-3. `auctionone` -  a gift-exchange game [Fehr1993]_ where employers hire workers in the open auction, and workers reciprocate their salary in a subsequent real effort task stage.
+3. :code:`auctionone` -  a gift-exchange game [Fehr1993]_ where employers hire workers in the
+open auction, and workers reciprocate their salary in a subsequent real effort task stage.

-4. `double_auction` -  a trading platform where buyers and sellers can trade their goods by posting bids (for buyers) and asks (for sellers) [Smith1962]_.
+4. :code:`double_auction` -  a trading platform where buyers and sellers can trade their goods by posting bids (for buyers) and asks (for sellers) [Smith1962]_.